masonforest/droplamp/templates/default/index.md

 layout: default
 title: Home
 ---

 Welcome To My Website!
 ================

 This is _My Website_

-This website was made with
+This website was made with:
 ------
 * HTML5
 * CSS3